Asking and Answering Questions

 - Tell the students you will keep reading, and the next time you stop, it will be their turn to ask each other questions about the story.
 Keep reading until page 11.

-- Give students each a chance to ask a question to their neighbor to check for understanding of the problem in the text.
+- Instruct learners to ask a question to their neighbor to check for understanding, ask for clarification, or ask for further explanation of the text.

 - Tell students to each write down 2 more questions they have about the story on a sticky note.

-- Allow students to share their questions and discuss them with partners.
+- Allow students to have a discussion to share their questions with partners.

 - Enrichment: To include higher level questioning, have students make predictions for solutions along the way.